 - Part of monster hunter Kelly's partially armored hunting duds in Here There Be Monsters involves a sleeveless vest over a tank top, all the better to expose her toned biceps.

 - Avatar: The Last Airbender:

 - Sokka.
 "Look at you, sleeveless guy!
 Been working out?"

 - Also, Zuko goes sleeveless on occasion in the first season, when wearing his training/lounging outfit.
 Cue massive squees whenever this outfit appears.

 - When Katara adopts a more combat appropriate version of her usual outfit, it also lacks sleeves.

-- The Legend of Korra shows off Korra's well-toned arms with a sleeveless outfit.
+- Korra shows off well-toned arms with a sleeveless outfit.
 She even tries to roll up the sleeves and cape on her airbending training uniform.
-She doesn't even usually wear sleeves in the winter or at the South Pole (except when she's wearing her coat), her season two outfit has Detached Sleeves that still show her shoulders, and even her formal wear is sleeveless.
+She doesn't even usually wear sleeves in the winter or at the South Pole (except when she's wearing her coat), her season two outfit has detached sleeves that still show her shoulders, and even her formal wear is sleeveless.

-- When Bolin is saving the president at the Pro-Bending arena, he tears of the sleeves of his jacket (to inadvertently match Nuktuk, Hero of the South, who NEVER wears sleeves despite living at the South Pole) before kicking some serious Northern Water Tribe ass.
+- When Bolin is saving the president at the Pro-Bending arena, he tears of the sleeves of his jacket (inadvertently matching the character he plays, Nuktuk, Hero of the South, who NEVER wears sleeves despite living at the South Pole) before kicking some serious Northern Water Tribe ass.